fedimint/fedimint.org/docs/GettingStarted/03-What-is-a-Fedimint.md

 In principle anyone can become a Fedimint user as long as they have access to the onboarding link / QR code.
 The onboarding process itself is subject to the specific implementations by the Federations.

 :::note
-The money "fm-BTC" held by the user are actually "digital bearer certificates" or "eCash tokens" stored on the users phone.
+The money "fm-BTC" held by the user are actually "digital bearer certificates" or "eCash notes" stored on the users phone.

 These are not account balances but equivalent to digital banknotes of specific set values.
 As these are digital, they can be encrypted and backed up.
 :::